-"Dangerous Animal" means any animal that is a hazard to the public health and safety by virtue of training, treatment, or physical condition and is defined in the division SOPs.
+"Dangerous Animal" means any animal that is a hazard to the public health and safety by virtue of training, treatment, or physical condition and is defined in the division's written policies.

 "Director" means any director or head of any municipal animal services agency within Salt Lake County.